Democratic strategists nudge silent Biden to address Reade’s allegation: 'Nip this in the bud'

 The Biden campaign denied it.

 "What is clear about this claim: it is untrue.
-This absolutely did not happen," Kate Bedingfield said.
+This absolutely did not happen," Deputy Campaign Manager Kate Bedingfield said.

 Fox News' Peter Doocy and Patrick Ward contributed to this report.